ratnaksh12/Livestream-Overlay-App/README.md

 **RTSP Note:**
 If your camera/service only provides RTSP, use a proxy/conversion tool (like ffmpeg or a cloud service) to get an HLS `.m3u8` URL before inputting as the source.

-***

-**Paste this outline directly into your project as README.md, API.md, etc. before submission.
-After pushing to GitHub, update the repo link!**